Robotics Seminar @ Illinois

 Speaker: Tapomayukh Bhattacharjee (Cornell)

-Talk title TBD, 2:00, May 8, 2026, CSL Studio Conference Room (CSL Studio 1232).
+Physical Intelligence for Physical Care: Towards Stakeholder-Informed Caregiving Robots in the Real World , 2:00, May 8, 2026, CSL Studio Conference Room (CSL Studio 1232).

 April 24, 2026